AACE International Members shall uphold and advance the honor, dignity, and practices of Cost Engineering and Cost Management.

 Changes and Approval of Changes to the AACE International Canons of Ethics are made as follows:

 Minor administrative corrections and/or changes will be coordinated between the Chair of the AACE International Ethics Committee and the Executive Director.
 Suggestions considered to have merit will be forwarded, with a recommendation, to the Executive Board of the Board of Directors.
 The Executive Board will formulate their recommendation for action by the Board of Directors.
-Resulting action will be implemented by the Executive Director.
+Resulting action will be implemented by the Executive Director/CEO.

 Publication and maintenance of the current edition of Canons of Ethics: